storybookjs/marko/docs/essentials/toolbars-and-globals.md

 If you're working on a Storybook addon and you need to retrieve globals.
 You can do so, The `@storybook/api` package provides a hook for this scenario, you can use the `useGlobals()` hook to retrieve any globals you want.

-Using the ThemeProvider example above, you could expand it to display which current theme is being shown inside a Panel like so:
+Using the ThemeProvider example above, you could expand it to display which current theme is being shown inside a panel like so:

 ```js
 // your-addon-register-file.js